polterguy/phosphorusfive-dox/chapter-11.md

 create-event:company-name.system-name.event-name
 ```

-There are some extremely unlikely exceptions to the above rules though, such as if you create a specialized widget type in C# - At which point you'll need to break the above rules.
+There are some rare exceptions to the above rules though, such as if you create a specialized widget type in C# - At which point you'll need to break the above rules.
+But unless you are really certain about that you need to break the rules, _don't!_

 ### Argument conventions

 I often encourage people to pass in lambda objects, intended for execution, by starting their names with a ".".
 First of all, this will make the intellisense parser of the Hyperlambda code editor mark your lambda object as an *"execution object"*.
-Secondly, it makes such *"execution objects"* more easily tracked, and increases the readability of your code.
+Secondly, it makes such execution objects more easily tracked, and increases the readability of your code.
 So even though this is not technically a prerequisite, I find this myself, to be a useful convention.

 Other types of arguments, I encourage people to simply pass in with an intelligent name, not pre-prending anything in front of the argument.
 In a previous version of the **[eval]** event, the expectation was to prepend arguments to lamdba objects with an underscore "_".
 This i **no longer the case** - And the only reason why there are still any events that even uses this convention, is for historical reasons, to be backwards compatible.
 I don't encourage people to use this syntax anymore, since a lambda object will not execute any of its arguments any ways, but *"offset"* the execution pointer, to the first *"non-argument part"* of your lambda object.